Description of Program

 Basis for Admissions

-Admission to an NCU master’s program requires a conferred bachelor’s and/or a conferred master’s or doctoral degree from a regionally or nationally accredited academic institution
+Admission to a master’s program requires a conferred bachelor’s and/or a conferred master’s or doctoral degree from a regionally or nationally accredited academic institution

 The MEd degree program has the following graduation requirements:

-- A minimum of 18 credit hours of graduate instruction must be completed through NCU
+- A minimum of 18 credit hours of graduate instruction must be completed through University

 - Successful completion of any PK-12 core course signature assignments with a “B” or better